ALieNZ

 It’s your dream: to become the opposite sex, just for one day.
 Here’s a teenage boy who does just that.
 Every day, whenever he wants.
 And no one knows – except his parents, and they engineered it.

-Flash to parents and their son JOE, who looks strikingly like the girl making out in the car, in a station wagon With a U-Haul trailing behind.
+Flash to parents and their son JOE, who looks strikingly like the girl making out in the car, in a station wagon with a U-Haul trailing behind.
 The father’s dialogue implies they’ve been run out of town before but there’s no bitterness in his voice.
 It’s the price they’ve had to pay for their selfishness.
 Father wanted a daughter and mother wanted a son.
-So through their genius wizardry with potions and computers, they had one offspring and got both sexes.
+So through their genius wizardry with potions and bio-engineering, they had one offspring and got both sexes.

 And their son Joe, a good-looking boy with a mischievous disposition is about to enroll in his umpteenth new high school.
 On the first day of classes, he sets his sights on a knock-out blonde cheerleader who is very popular and very “taken”.
 As Joe and his newly found friend FRED plot the courting of JULIE, trouble begins.

-Julie’s football hero boyfriend DOUG jealously plots the destruction of this new hunk-about-town.
-But this is no ordinary Joe faced with an- ordinary crush; the tantalizing theme throws rope-fulls of twists to the awkward boy-meets-girl saga.
+The tantalizing theme throws rope-fulls of twists to the awkward boy-meets-girl saga.
 And what new boy in town wouldn’t welcome a little cheating to get that princess on campus.

 Joe has been beaten up, on the football team and off, and unsuccessful in his attempts to impress Julie.
-He has no other choice, he didn’t want to do it..,
+He has no other choice, he didn’t want to do it…

 Back at home, an eerie green light shines from under the door next to Joe’s bedroom.
 In this room sits an incandescently lit bottle of liquid, lots of female gadgets, and a family portrait of Joe’s parents with a girl – who looks just like Joe.
 He puts the picture down and contemplates himself in the mirror.
 With intense concentration, Joe tightens his lips and endures minutes of mild contortions.
 Very slowly, Joe’s chest hair disappears and softer, round hips replace the firm, boyish torso.
 A silky voice emanates from a previously stubbled face and supple breasts begin to form.
 The transformation is complete.